PROJECT

 the need

-Acts of Solidarity was developed in dialogue with artists, organisers and community members who have testified to the challenging and exploitative conditions they face in the sector as people with lived experience of displacement.
+Acts of Solidarity was developed in dialogue with artists, organisers and community members who have testified to the challenging and exploitative conditions they face in the sector as people with lived experiences of displacement.
 They explained that their opportunities were often siloed into narrow or stereotypical projects about ‘the refugee experience’ that don’t afford their practice the space to grow creatively through collaborations across different identities, contexts and themes.

 Grassroots organisations have built essential spaces for communities – especially the most marginalised – to meet and build relationships, grow and be nourished.
 However, as public resources have become increasingly scarce these organisations face daily fights to maintain their spaces, let alone to experiment with new approaches.